anna-cee/t3a2-part-a/README.md

 Collections
 - A user will be able to create groups of previous entries organised according to a tag or title they've chosen.

+View Entry
+- A user will be able to view a past entry by finding it in the search bar or a colletion

+Edit Entry
+- A user will be able to make text changes and update and save that entry

+Promp Bank
+- A user will be able to create and save their own prompts
+- A user will be able to use these as random prompts